ihr-it-projekt/DayZModsInfo/DynamicTrader/Readme.md

 ## FAQ

-### I have already another Trader, is it easy to migrate to that trader?
+### I have another trader already; is it easy to migrate to this trader?

-Yes, it is easy to migrate to that trader.
-In Client Pack you can find migration tools to migrate your trader to the new one.
+Yes, it is easy to migrate to this trader.
+In the client pack, you can find migration tools to migrate your trader settings to the new one.
 The following are supported:
-- Trader by Dr. Johnes
+- Trader by Dr. Jones
 - TraderPlusPlus
-- Expension Trader
+- Expansion Trader

 ### I want to use an NPC instead of a trader object
 Yes, you can use an NPC instead of a trader object.

-1. use a kit to place an static object
+1. Use a kit to place a static object.
-2. open the position menu and set the required values
+2. Open the position menu and set the required values.
-3. open the trader menu and use the tap for position configuration
+3. Open the trader menu and use the tab for position configuration.
-4. enable there the "use NPC" option and configure the NPC
+4. Enable the "use NPC" option and configure the NPC.
-5. Save the configuration
+5. Save the configuration.

-Alternatively you can configure it directly in the DealerPoint.json file.
+Alternatively, you can configure it directly in the `DealerPoint.json` file.
 See [DealerPoint.json](./Configs/DealerPoint.md)